infinityedge01/qqbot/README.md

 # qqbot

-a naive qq bot
+A naive QQ bot based on [Nonebot](https://nonebot.cqp.moe/).

 plugins:

-- setu :
+- setu : send a random setu
 - baohuang : a traditional card game in Eastern Shandong
 - qiuqian : get your today's fortune from Sensoji Temple
-- yobot : a plugin for Princess Connect Re:Dive' clan battle
+- [yobot](https://yobot.win/) : a plugin for *Princess Connect Re:Dive!*'s clan battle

+For more information, please go to the folder `plugins/xxx` to read the `Readme.md` of each plugin.